Learning with The British Bird of Prey Centre

-The British Bird of Prey Centre is a great place to visit and inspire young people to understand and appreciate our natural environment and ecosystems.
+The British Bird of Prey Centre is committed to educating children and young people, encouraging them to understand and appreciate our natural environment and ecosystems.

 Every pupil will be given the opportunity to fly one of our birds themselves.